Otley Brewing Company

-The Otley Brewing Company Limited, colloquially Otley Brewery, is a brewery located in Pontypridd, Wales.
+The Otley Brewing Company Limited, colloquially Otley Brewery, was a brewery located in Pontypridd, Wales.
 Established in 2005, it has won several awards, including the Champion Beer of Wales in 2006.
 The head brewer is Charlie Otley.
 In October 2016, the brewery was put up for sale by its owners.
 In February 2018 the brewery ceased trading.

 Background

 The Otley family owns and operates three pubs in the Pontypridd area; a natural synergy was perceived in establishing a brewing operation.
 Some trials on the homebrewing scale, when the recipe for O-riginal was developed, led to limited production at Moor Beer Company in Somerset; a full-scale five barrel brewplant was purchased from Moor and production on an industrial estate in Pontypridd began in August 2005.